The Key Signs of Hormone Imbalance

 If you aren’t getting enough, or if the sleep you get isn’t good, your hormones could be at play.

-Low oestrogen can trigger night sweats, both of which can make it tough to get the rest you need.
+Low oestrogen can trigger night sweats and that can make it tough to get the rest you need.

 3. Chronic acne